panchr/Focus-AI/notes/week-1.md

 - Efficient scaling with more users (cannot require significant resources for a single instance of the AI)
 - Predictable outcomes
 - Difficulty scaling (might be too advanced to implement originally)

+#### 1/27/15
+I decided to go with Checkers, because it is simple enough that I will have time to develop the AI, but it is also complex enough so that there is room for me to learn more about game AI.